micro/micro/docs/architecture/README.md

 ## Environments

-Environments are a concept introduced in v3 which name basically what we already understand as separate development or runtime environments whether it be local, staging, production or something by another name.
+Environments are a concept introduced in v3 which allow you to switch between entirely different deployments of Micro.
+The term 'environment' basically implies what we already understand as separate development or runtime environments whether it be local, staging, production or something by another name.
 You can think of it as a deployment of Micro targeted by the micro proxy which runs within every server.

-Environments as a concept allow us to switch between them using a single tool.
-In kubernetes this is known as contexts, in Micro we still to what we understand as entire running environments for our software.
-To us it just makes sense.
+Environments as a built in concept allow us to create a workflow that let's us seamlessly switch between them using a single tool.
+In kubernetes this is known as contexts, in Micro we understand these as entirely separate running environments for our software.
+To us it just makes sense to build it in.
 An environment might be a deployment in AWS on managed k8s or multiple separate regional deployments identified be [name]-[region] or similar.

-Environments are homed by the micro proxy.
+Environments are homed by the micro proxy for remote access.
 By default locally this runs on :8081 and you simply do `micro env set local` to have all commands run against it.
-The CLI basically proxies its commands to the proxy and in turn to the relevant services hosted by the Micro server.
+The CLI proxies all commands to the micro proxy and in turn that send the request to the relevant services hosted by the Micro server.

 Micro bakes in 3 environments by default; local, dev (free cloud hosted), platform (paid cloud hosted).
 The goal is to move beyond open source into something that seamless integrates the cloud for all developers everywhere.